Lean Enterprise Institute Logo

 June 15, 2017

-Jim Lancaster attended the 2017 Lean Transformation Summit in Carlsbad, California to speak about Lantech's journey to create a daily management system.
-Today on the Lean Post we feature a video of his talk on the role of management in sustaining the gains of lean.
+Jim Lancaster shares about Lantech's journey to create a daily management system and the role of management in sustaining the gains of lean.

 His confusion only mounted when he travelled the world looking for the answers.
 Shockingly, some of the most “primitive” manufacturing operations he saw were faring much better than Lantech.
 One in particular, a manufaturer in the southern United States, featured mountains of inventory and a push-based assembly system — and yet they boasted profit margins at 10 percent and over $10 million in cash on hand.